kyma-project/kyma/resources/remote-environments/README.md

 ## Overview

 A Remote Environment (RE) is a representation of an external solution connected to Kyma.
-The traffic, connection, security, and events of REs are managed by the Application Connector - a proprietary implementation that consists of four services.
+The Application Connector manages the traffic, connection, security, and Events of REs.
+It is a proprietary implementation that consists of four services.
 Read the [Application Connector documentation](../../docs/application-connector/docs/001-overview-application-connector.md) for more details regarding the implementation.

 ## Details

-This directory contains the Remote Environment Helm chart that creates a new RE and installs the Gateway Service and all of the Ingresses required to access Application Connector services in the context of the created RE.
+This directory contains the Remote Environment Helm chart that creates a new RE.
+Additionally, the chart installs the Gateway Service and all of the Ingresses required to access Application Connector services in the context of the created RE.
 A single RE allows to connect a single external solution to Kyma.

 ### Customize the Gateway Service installation